-Urinary tract infections, or UTIs, are common, and women can often experience them during pregnancy.
-Left untreated, a UTI can pose a serious health risk to a pregnant woman and a developing fetus.
+People can often experience urinary tract infections (UTIs) during pregnancy.
+Left untreated, a UTI can pose a serious health risk to the pregnant person and the fetus.

 This article outlines the possible causes of a UTI in pregnancy, as well as the potential risks.
 We also provide information on how to prevent and treat UTIs.